d4n3sh/thedaneshproject/content/posts/2008-09-09-yet-another-malaysian-ubuntu-repository.md

   - 910602208

 ---
 Found this yesterday.
-It&#8217;a another Ubuntu repository for Malaysians and it&#8217;s hosted by MMU.
+It'a another Ubuntu repository for Malaysians and it's hosted by MMU.

 http://ubuntu.mmu.edu.my/ubuntu/